-Put around 100 art galleries into a building and what do you get?
+Bring together a host of art galleries and what do you get?
 A lot of discussion, for starters.
 And a rather considerable amount of art.
-Now throw in interesting presentations, tours, and similar, and you have what is possibly Austria’s most prestigious art fair: viennacontemporary.
+Now throw in interesting presentations, tours, and similar, and you have viennacontemporary.

-- Huge contemporary art fair with a strong international reach
+- Contemporary art fair with a strong international reach